VetusChronos/aperosvoxel/README.md

 # Aperos Voxel

-Aperos Voxel is a voxel game inspired by Minecraft built in the Godot Engine v4.3.beta2 using the [godot_voxel](https://github.com/Zylann/godot_voxel) module.
+Aperos Voxel is a RPG survival voxel game inspired by Minecraft built in the Godot Engine v4.3.beta2 using the [godot_voxel](https://github.com/Zylann/godot_voxel) module.

 It's currently in alpha phase and has various issues.